John Henrik Clarke: Career

+On the first anniversary of the Cuban Revolution a group of black civil rights activists, composed of Clarke, Harold Cruse, Amiri Baraka, and Julian Mayfield, travelled to Havana in a trip organised by the Fair Play for Cuba Committee.

 Becoming prominent during the Black Power movement in the 1960s, which began to advocate a kind of black nationalism, Clarke advocated for studies of the African-American experience and the place of Africans in world history.
 He challenged the views of academic historians and helped shift the way African history was studied and taught.
 Clarke was "a scholar devoted to redressing what he saw as a systematic and racist suppression and distortion of African history by traditional scholars".
 He accused his detractors of having Eurocentric views.

 His writing included six scholarly books and many scholarly articles.
 He also edited anthologies of writing by African-Americans, as well as collections of his own short stories.
 In addition, Clarke published general interest articles.
-In one especially heated controversy, he edited and contributed to an anthology of essays by African-Americans attacking the white writer William Styron and his novel, The Confessions of Nat Turner, for his fictional portrayal of the African-American slave known for leading a rebellion in Virginia.
+In one especially heated controversy, he edited and contributed to an anthology of essays by African-Americans attacking the white writer William Styron, and his novel The Confessions of Nat Turner, for his fictional portrayal of the African-American slave known for leading a rebellion in Virginia.

 Besides teaching at Hunter College and Cornell University, Clarke founded professional associations to support the study of black culture.
 He was a founder with Leonard Jeffries and first president of the African Heritage Studies Association, which supported scholars in areas of history, culture, literature, and the arts.
 He was a founding member of other organizations to support work in black culture: the Black Academy of Arts and Letters and the African-American Scholars' Council.

 Personal life

 Clarke's first marriage was to the mother of his daughter Lillie (who died before her father).
 They divorced.

-In 1961, Clarke married Eugenia Evans in New York, and together they had a son and daughter: Nzingha Marie and Sonni Kojo.
+In 1961, Clarke married Eugenia Evans in New York, and together they had a daughter and son: Nzingha Marie and Sonni Kojo.
 The marriage ended in divorce.

 In 1997, John Henrik Clarke married his longtime companion, Sybil Williams.
 He died of a heart attack on July 16, 1998, at St. Luke's Hospital in New York City.
 He was buried in Green Acres Cemetery, Columbus, Georgia.